-DESIGN AND METHODS
+Protocol

 Study sample

-TheStress Responses in Adolescence and Vulnerability to Adult Non-communicable disease (SRAVANA) studywill adopt a multi-centric approach, leveraging on the unique characteristics of three Indian birth cohorts to achieve specific, but complementary objectives.
+The“Stress Responses in Adolescence and Vulnerability to Adult Non-communicable disease (SRAVANA) study” will adopt a multi-centric approach, leveraging on the unique characteristics of three Indian birth cohorts to achieve specific, but complementary objectives.

-The Mysore Parthenon Cohort:was established at HMH in 1997-1998 to investigate the long-term effects of maternal GDM and nutritional status on offspring NCD risk.30 The cohort comprised 663 normal offspring of 830 women whose GDM status had been assessed; ≈6% of them were OGDM.31 Offspring follow-up continued every 6-12 months after birth for anthropometry, body composition, pubertal staging, cardiometabolic and cognitive assessments.
+The Mysore Parthenon Cohort was established at HMH in 1997-1998 to investigate the long-term effects of maternal GDM and nutritional status on offspring NCD risk.30 The cohort comprised 663 normal offspring of 830 women whose GDM status had been assessed; ≈6% of them were OGDM.31 Offspring follow-up continued every 6-12 months after birth for anthropometry, body composition, pubertal staging, cardiometabolic and cognitive assessments.
 The study showed high rates of low maternal B12 and vitamin D status, and GDM, suggesting that undernutrition and overnutrition co-exist in this transitioning population.31-33 Offspring exposed to maternal GDM had greater adiposity, insulin resistance and systolic BP, and higher cardiovascular stress responses during adolescence than those of mothers with normal glucose tolerance.27,34 Higher risk markers were also observed in relation to lower offspring birthweight and maternal nutritional imbalances (vitamin D, folate and homocysteine).32,33,35

-The cohort participants are currently aged 20y, and ≈85% of the original cohort are still being followed up (N=550).For the present study, we will measure NCD risk markers, chronic stress in the whole cohort, and acute stress responses in a subsample (N~250) who participated in earlier studies of stress reactivity at the age of 13.5 years.27 See below for a detailed description of these assessments.
+The cohort participants are currently aged 20, and ≈85% of the original cohort are still being followed up (N=550).For the present study, we will measure NCD risk markers, chronic stress in the whole cohort, and acute stress responses in a subsample (N~250) who participated in earlier studies of stress reactivity at the age of 13.5 years.27 See below for a detailed description of these assessments.

-The Mumbai Maternal Nutrition Project (MMNP or “Project SARAS”; ISRCTN 62811278): was a community-based randomised trial of nutritional supplementation for women living in urban slums, pre-conceptionally and throughout pregnancy.36 The primary outcome was birth weight, but the study was designed to have enough power to study long-term effects on body composition, cardio-metabolic risk markers and cognitive function in the children.
+The Mumbai Maternal Nutrition Project (MMNP or “Project SARAS”; ISRCTN 62811278) was a community-based randomised trial of nutritional supplementation for women living in urban slums, pre-conceptionally and throughout pregnancy.36 The primary outcome was birth weight, but the study was designed to have enough power to study long-term effects on body composition, cardiometabolic risk markers and cognitive function in the children.
 The intervention was a daily snack (such as samosas and fritters) made from micronutrient-rich foods (milk, green leafy vegetables and fruit).
 Women in the control group received a similar snack made from foods of lower micronutrient content such as potato and onion.
 A total of 6513 women were randomised, 2291 women became pregnant, and 1962 delivered live singleton newborns during 2006-2012.
 The study showed that supplementation increased offspring birthweight among women of normal or high body mass index.36 The incidence of GDM was halved in the intervention mothers compared to controls.37

 SARAS KIDS is the ongoing follow-up study of the offspring born to these women.
 In the SRAVANA study, we will randomly select 150 offspring each from the maternal intervention and control groups and all available OGDM during early adolescence (~10-12y).
 We will measure NCD risk markers and stress responses.
 We will test the hypothesis that ‘prenatal nutritional supplementation normalises cortisol and cardiovascular stress responses, especially in OGDM’.

-The Pune Maternal Nutrition Study (PMNS): was a community based observational study set up in rural Pune in 1993.38 Non-pregnant, married women were identified, and followed up until they became pregnant (N=797).
-Pregnant women were assessed for diet, micronutrient status and fetal growth.
+The Pune Maternal Nutrition Study (PMNS) was a community based observational study set up in rural Pune in 1993.38 Non-pregnant, married women were identified, and followed up until they became pregnant (N=797).
+Pregnant women were assessed for diet, micronutrient status and foetal growth.
 The 753 offspring formed the PMNS cohort, and had detailed anthropometry at birth and at 6-monthly intervals.
 Maternal undernutrition (low BMI and vitamin B12 status) was widespread in this population.
 Low B12 status in the mothers was associated with higher insulin resistance in the children.